Rafael Pérez (baseball): Cleveland Indians

+Pérez spent the entire 2008 season with Cleveland, going 4–4 with two saves and a 3.54 ERA in 73 relief appearances.
+He struck out 86 batters in 76 1/3 innings pitched.

+The 2009 season was a difficult one for Pérez.
+He began the season with a 15.19 ERA in 13 games, and was sent to the Triple-A Columbus Clippers on May 6.
+On May 29, Pérez was recalled from Columbus after David Dellucci was designated for assignment.
+He was sent down again on July 8, and recalled again on August 7 for the remainder of the season.
+Pérez finished the season with a 4–3 record and a 7.31 ERA in 54 relief appearances.

+In 2010, Pérez rebounded from his 2009 campaign, going 6–1 with a 3.25 ERA in 70 relief appearances.
+He led all Indians relievers in wins and tied for the team lead in appearances with fellow left-hander Tony Sipp.
+Pérez posted similar numbers in 2011, with a 5–2 record and a 3.00 ERA in 71 appearances.

+Pérez began the 2012 season 1–0 with a 3.52 ERA in eight relief appearances, but was eventually placed on the disabled list on April 27 due to a strained side muscle.
+He was initially expected to miss up to six weeks, but suffered several setbacks, and he eventually underwent surgery on his shoulder in September.
+On November 28, Pérez was designated for assignment.
+Two days later, he elected free agency.

-2013: Boston, Minnesota
+2013: Minnesota, Boston

 On February 14, 2013, Pérez signed a minor league contract with the Minnesota Twins.
 He was released on May 17 after appearing in only four games for the Rochester Red Wings and signed with the Boston Red Sox organization on May 23.
-With the AA Portland Sea Dogs, he pitched in 25 games and was 2-2 with a 2.64 ERA.
+With the Double-A Portland Sea Dogs, he pitched in 25 games and was 2–2 with six saves and a 2.64 ERA.

 2014: Texas, Mexico, Pittsburgh

-He signed a minor league deal with the Texas Rangers on January 18, 2014 but only appeared in four games for the Round Rock Express before he was released on April 17.
-He spent the next few months in the Mexican League with the Rojos del Águila de Veracruz where he was 3-5 with a 3.92 ERA in 10 games, including 8 starts.
-He signed a minor league deal with the Pittsburgh Pirates on July 12, 2014 and pitched for the AAA Indianapolis Indians where he was 3-1 with a 1.77 ERA in 10 games (another 8 starts).
+Pérez signed a minor league deal with the Texas Rangers on January 18, 2014, but only appeared in four games for the Triple-A Round Rock Express before he was released on April 17.
+He spent the next few months in the Mexican League with the Rojos del Águila de Veracruz, where he was 3–5 with a 3.92 ERA in 10 games (eight starts).
+He signed a minor league deal with the Pittsburgh Pirates on July 12, 2014.
+He was assigned to the Triple-A Indianapolis Indians, where he was 3–1 with a 1.77 ERA in 10 games (eight starts).